rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 to, at least, get some logs.

 In just one project, that saved me hours in troubleshooting cost.
-I have implemented both `FromMultipart` and `ToMultipart` which yields a property that `fromMultipart . toMultipart` is the identity.
-Just verifying that property would have been hard without some information about errors.
+For a more complex multipart form that implements both `FromMultipart` and `ToMultipart` by hand, verifying that `fromMultipart . toMultipart` is the identity would have been hard without some information about errors.